 raster graphic file

-This is actually why raster graphic files can be perfect for your product photography needs, as many raster graphic programs include features and capabilities that can help you edit product photos down to the fine details — like tones, hues, and blends.
+This is actually why raster graphic files can be perfect for product photography, as many raster graphic programs include features and capabilities that can help you edit product photos down to the fine details—like tones, hues, and blends.

 Raster vs. vector image